Zahid-BM/alem-life-coach-react/README.md

 ## Below are the key notes of the website

-* Used react router, react bootstrap router, react toasty, react bootstrap and firebase for hosting & authentication.

 * Login and register toggle page.

 * Two social media website authentication implemented alongside email and password authentication.